sevcikfi/CodeNotebook/README.md

+---
+alias:
+tag: IT CodeNotebook MOC
+---

 # Code Notebook

-Snippet of code and basic setup for Linux machine and various bits, tricks and other useful info.
+Snippet of code and basic setup for Linux machine and various bits, tricks and other useful info, gathered and documented over the years of dealing with spaghetti of Computer-related fields.

-## TODO: write more
+## Meta

-C0d€ m0ar!!!
+### TODO

+- [ ] clean up various mds
+- [ ] finish **TODO** in various files
+- [ ] convert some of the into full fledged Obsidian notes
+- [ ] look up old ML course notes
+- [ ] finish reading */dev/null-cz* tutorial on C
+- [ ] as always *C0d€ m0ar!!!* 🥵

-## TO-REMOVE
+### TO-REMOVE

-bash/dotfile -> new repo, bash/ should be used only for bash scripts
+- [x] bash/dotfile -> new repo (done in June 2022)
+- [ ] bash/ should be used only for bash scripts